Who is a first-time home buyer?

 Citi HomeRun Mortgage

-Citi’s HomeRun Mortgage is built for first-time buyers and those in underserved communities.
+Citi’s HomeRun Mortgage is a great option for first-time buyers and those in underserved communities.
 Requiring as little as 3% down and no PMI, this mortgage option helps make homeownership more accessible.
 HomeRun also offers flexible credit guidelines and allows non-traditional income sources to support buyers who may not qualify for conventional loans.

-These programs from Fannie Mae and Freddie Mac cater to low- to moderate-income buyers.
-Requiring just 3% down and offering the ability to use gift funds or grants, they’re especially helpful if you’re buying in a high-cost area or earning less than the area’s median income.
+This program from Fannie Mae caters to low- to moderate-income buyers.
+Requiring a down payment as low as 3% and offering the ability to use gift funds or grants, HomeReady loans are especially helpful if you’re buying in a high-cost area or earning less than the area’s median income.
+Select markets only and income limitations apply.

 Are there first-time buyer grants by state?